 13.10.1 Street lights shall not be erected in Rooiels and light pollution is discouraged.

 13.10.2 External lights of residential buildings shall face downwards to avoid spillage over boundaries.
+Lights shall be suitably screened to avoid visibility beyond boundaries.
+This includes alarm indicators.

-13.10.3 In place of static lights, the use of sensor-operated external lights (that are switched off when the lights are not activated) is encouraged.
+13.10.3 In place of static lights, the use of sensor-operated external lights (that are off when the lights are not activated) is encouraged.

 13.11 OPEN SPACE ZONE 1: NATURE RESERVE (OS1)